UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Match your energy plan to your lifestyle, whether it’s long-term green energy or flexible short-term options, and always check the fine print.

-Choosing between Gexa and Frontier isn’t just about picking a logo; it’s about matching a plan to your lifestyle.
-If you own your home and want to “set it and forget it” with green energy, Gexa is likely your best bet.
+Choosing between Gexa and Frontier isn’t just about picking a logo; it’s about matching a power plan to your actual lifestyle.
+If you own your home and want to establish an eco-conscious foundation, Gexa is likely your best bet.
 If you are in a temporary apartment or want to play the market for the lowest introductory rate, Frontier offers the flexibility you need.
-Whichever you choose, always read the fine print to ensure the rates match your monthly usage habits.
+Whichever you choose, always read the fine print to ensure the rates seamlessly align with your monthly usage habits.

 Are Gexa Energy and Frontier Utilities the same company?

-They are not the same company, but they are “sister” brands.
-Both are owned by NextEra Energy Resources, a massive energy company.
-Gexa operates as the premium, renewable-focused brand, while Frontier operates as a budget-conscious, value brand.
+They are not the same company, but they are sister brands.
+Both are owned by NextEra Energy, a massive national energy corporation.
+Gexa operates as the premium, renewable-focused brand, while Frontier operates as a budget-conscious, flexible value brand.

 Which provider has better renewable energy plans?

 Gexa Energy is generally the stronger option for sustainability.
-Gexa markets many of its popular residential plans as 100% renewable through renewable energy credits (primarily Texas wind), whereas Frontier Utilities typically charges extra for 100% green energy plans.
+Gexa markets almost all of its popular residential plans as 100% renewable through energy credits (primarily Texas wind), whereas Frontier Utilities typically charges extra for 100% green energy upgrades.

 Does Gexa Energy require a deposit?

 Like most Texas providers, Gexa Energy may require a deposit based on your credit history.
-Under Texas rules, some customers, such as certain seniors age 65+ or victims of family violence, may qualify for deposit waivers.
+Under Texas rules, some customers — such as seniors age 65 and older or victims of family violence — may qualify for deposit waivers.
 Good credit can also help you avoid a deposit.
-Check Gexa’s current policy and the PUC guidelines for details.

 Is Frontier Utilities cheaper than Gexa Energy?

-Frontier Utilities often advertises lower introductory rates or “teaser” rates compared to Gexa.
-However, these low rates often depend on hitting specific usage targets to trigger bill credits.
+Frontier Utilities often advertises lower introductory “teaser” rates compared to Gexa.
+However, these low rates depend heavily on hitting specific usage targets.
 If you miss those targets, your bill can be higher than expected.
-Gexa’s rates may appear slightly higher upfront but often come with more stability and green energy benefits.
+Gexa’s rates may appear slightly higher upfront but often come with more stability and default green energy benefits.

 About the Author